Centre selection and assignment

 Approximately two weeks following centre assignment, we will send you a message through your physiciansapply.ca account on your entrance card package with instructions on how to view and print it.

-How to request a centre change after centre assignment
+Can I request a centre change after centre assignment?

-Note: Given that registration has exceeded capacity for the March 2018 session, it will not be possible to request a centre change once you have received your centre assignment.
+Given that spaces are limited at each centre, please note that it will not be possible to request a centre change after centre assignment.

 If you are assigned to take the examination in a given session and you wish to delay taking it until a future session, you will need to withdraw your application and reapply.
 For more information, see how to withdraw your NAC Examination application.